sanjucs/ml-tools/dl/basics.md

 **Q:** What is exploding gradient problem in neural networks?

-**A:** The exploding gradient problem refers to the phenomenon when gradients w.r.t loss becomes extremely large during backpropagation.
+**A:** The exploding gradient problem refers to the phenomenon when gradients w.r.t. loss become extremely large during backpropagation.
 Solutions to avoid the exploding gradient problem:
 * Weight normalization techniques.
 * Gradient clipping